Is Data Stored in the Cloud Secure?

-Although concerns around security has significantly reduced compared to the past, the idea of storing important business data in the cloud is unsafe still resides deeply in the minds of many people.
+Although security concerns has significantly reduced compared to the past, the idea of storing important business data in the cloud is unsafe still resides deeply in the minds of many people.

-In this article, we do not wish to abuse the word ‘Security’ by using it as a fancy buzzword, instead, we will talk about some of the real threats to security that exist in real-life situations as well as G Suite’s solutions to these threats.
+In this article, we do not want to abuse the word ‘Security’ by using it as a fancy buzzword.
+Instead, we will list some of the real threats that exist in real-life and explain how’s Google Workspace resolves these threats.
 We hope that this will be useful to you.

 Data is the lifeline of today’s businesses.
 In order to prevent data loss situation, companies have set up a series of backup procedures.
 Google Workspace users don’t have to worry about this problem at all.
 Why?
 This is due to the data stored in Google Cloud is scattered in Google’s data centers around the world, therefore significantly reduce the risk of data loss.
 Never put all eggs in one bag, right?
 In addition, Google has also set up strict policies to minimize the possibility of data loss.
 Nevertheless, the risk of data loss cannot be eliminated 100%.
 However, compared with the large-scale data centers that Google has built around the world, perhaps the on-premise server has a higher probability of losing data due to natural disasters or theft?